Vince14Genius/IPA-Keyboard-iOS/README.md

 - [x] Add ◌ (dotted circle), in both the top bar of the main IPA keyboard (alongside "\[\]", "//", and "~") and as a display element on keys for diacritics

 ## To-Do List: Current Bugs

-- [x] Section header width contact hitbox bugs

-- [x] Delayed refresh of collection view items when scrolling

-  * actually a UIButton problem (the .system type button has a default animation)

 - [ ] The bottom of "◌̩" is cut off (this is probably a font problem)